"The Birds" by Daphne du Maurier Quiz, Inference Worksheet, and Vocabulary Games

 Conduct online research to answer a question about historical context

-Support claims and ideas with reasoned thinking and relevant textual evidence
+Support claims and inferences with sound reasoning and relevant evidence

 Write about literature with clarity, accuracy, and precision

-Resources are available for many stories in the horror and psychological fiction genres:
+Resources are available for teaching short stories of various genres: